AdrienChampion/induction_for_dummies/src/mikino_induction/readme.md

 >
 > This can be useful to inspect the exact checks mikino is performing and modify/relaunch them.

 Let's make sure mikino is able to prove that `cnt ≥ 0` on the stopwatch system.
-We are using the version of the system that starts at `0`
+I am using the version of the system that starts at `0`

 ```rust ,compile_fail,no_run